Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Compactifications of moduli schemes

-\prop[finite-maps-extend]{Let $\P,\P'$ be finite representable moduli problems over $\Ell_R$, normal near infinity.
+\prop[finite-maps-extend]{Let $\P,\P'$ be finite representable moduli problems over $R$ normal near infinity.
 Let $f: \MP \rar \MPp{\P'}$ be any finite map of $R$-schemes.
 Then $f$ extends to a finite map $\CMP \rar \CMPp{\P'}$.}

+For later reference, we give a criterion to detect when such extensions are flat in a neighborhood of the cuspidal subscheme.

+\prop[flatness-at-cusps]{In the situation of Proposition \ref{finite-maps-extend}, assume that $\P,\P'$ are flat over $R$ and that $\CMP$, $\CMPp{\P'}$ are respectively Cohen--Macaulay and regular at every point of the cuspidal subscheme.
+Then $\overline{f}$ is flat on an open neighborhood of the cuspidal subscheme of $\CMP$, and the compactified $j$-invariants of $\P,\P'$ are finite locally free. }

+\demo{By Corollary \ref{over-Ell-concrete}, the moduli schemes have finite flat $j$-invariants, so they are flat and nowhere quasi-finite over $R$, and we can apply Proposition \ref{flatness-cond}.}

-\defi[normal-near-infinity-relative]{If $R'$ is a $R$-algebra and $\P'$ is a finite representable moduli problem over $\Ell_{R'}$, we say that $\P'$ is \emph{normal near infinity over $R$} if there exists a closed subscheme $Z$ of $\mathbb{A}^1_R$, finite over $R$, such that $\MPp{\P'}$ is normal outside $j^{-1}(Z_{R'})$, where $j$ denotes the $j$-invariant morphism.}
+\defi[normal-near-infinity-relative]{If $R'$ is a $R$-algebra (which is a regular excellent ring) and $\P$ is a finite representable moduli problem over $R'$ with $j$-invariant $j: \MP \rightarrow \bA^1_{R'}$, we say that $\P$ is \emph{normal near infinity over $R$} if there exists a closed subscheme $Z$ of $\bA^1_R$, finite over $R$, such that $\MP$ is normal outside $j^{-1}(Z_{R'})$.}